typedb/typedb-docs/README.md

 ### Development Branch

 The development branch contains the content of the documentation for the next immediate release.
-PRs that have the `development` branch as their _base_, contain changes that are either:
+PRs that have the `development` branch as their _base_, contains changes that are either:
 - previously made on `master` and should also be reflected for the next release, or
 - meant to introduce a new future/change that will only be available as a part of the next release